DUNE/computing-training-basics-short/README.md

 This training module is part of an initiative of the [DUNE Computing Consortium](https://dunescience.org/).

-This edition of the computing training extends from a 2 Day [DUNE May 2022 training](https://dune.github.io/computing-training-basics) and is a shortened version for one half day.
+This edition of the computing training extends from a 2 Day [May 2022 training](https://dune.github.io/computing-training-basics) and is a shortened version for one half day at the DUNE Collaboration meeting held at CERN.
 <!--- [January 2021 training](https://wiki.dunescience.org/wiki/DUNE_Computing_Tutorial_January_2021). --->

 When: